SHIP HEALTHCARE logo

 Noto Peninsula Earthquake Disaster Relief: Case 2

-Our subsidiary Sunlife Co., Ltd. supported relief efforts in Himi City, Toyama Prefecture, through the International Volunteer Students Association.
+Our subsidiary Sunlife Co., Ltd. supported relief efforts in Himi city, Toyama prefecture, through the International Volunteer Students Association.
 This included dispatching employees with first-class hygiene management certifications and providing infection prevention supplies, such as our private-label SHIP surgical masks, for use at facilities.

 Noto Peninsula Earthquake Disaster Relief: Case 2